Hsbc Global Res Downgrades Colgate-Palmolive (NYSE:CL) to Hold

-Colgate-Palmolive (NYSE:CL – Get Free Report) was downgraded by equities research analysts at Hsbc Global Res from a “strong-buy” rating to a “hold” rating in a research note issued to investors on Friday, Zacks.com reports.
+Hsbc Global Res lowered shares of Colgate-Palmolive (NYSE:CL – Free Report) from a strong-buy rating to a hold rating in a research note released on Friday, Zacks.com reports.

-Colgate-Palmolive (NYSE:CL – Get Free Report) last announced its quarterly earnings results on Friday, July 26th.
-The company reported $0.91 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.87 by $0.04.
-The business had revenue of $5.06 billion during the quarter, compared to the consensus estimate of $5 billion.
+Colgate-Palmolive (NYSE:CL – Get Free Report) last issued its quarterly earnings data on Friday, July 26th.
+The company reported $0.91 EPS for the quarter, beating analysts’ consensus estimates of $0.87 by $0.04.
 Colgate-Palmolive had a return on equity of 470.19% and a net margin of 14.21%.
-The company’s quarterly revenue was up 4.9% on a year-over-year basis.
-During the same quarter last year, the firm posted $0.77 EPS.
-Research analysts forecast that Colgate-Palmolive will post 3.55 EPS for the current year.
+The business had revenue of $5.06 billion for the quarter, compared to analyst estimates of $5 billion.
+During the same quarter in the prior year, the firm posted $0.77 EPS.
+The firm’s revenue for the quarter was up 4.9% on a year-over-year basis.
+On average, analysts anticipate that Colgate-Palmolive will post 3.55 earnings per share for the current fiscal year.

 Insider Activity

-In other news, insider John W. Kooyman sold 3,497 shares of Colgate-Palmolive stock in a transaction dated Tuesday, May 7th.
-The stock was sold at an average price of $93.47, for a total transaction of $326,864.59.
-Following the sale, the insider now directly owns 3,181 shares of the company’s stock, valued at $297,328.07.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-In related news, insider John W. Kooyman sold 3,497 shares of Colgate-Palmolive stock in a transaction that occurred on Tuesday, May 7th.
+In other news, insider John W. Kooyman sold 3,497 shares of the firm’s stock in a transaction dated Tuesday, May 7th.
+The shares were sold at an average price of $93.47, for a total value of $326,864.59.
+Following the transaction, the insider now owns 3,181 shares of the company’s stock, valued at approximately $297,328.07.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other news, insider John W. Kooyman sold 3,497 shares of the stock in a transaction on Tuesday, May 7th.
 The stock was sold at an average price of $93.47, for a total value of $326,864.59.
-Following the transaction, the insider now directly owns 3,181 shares of the company’s stock, valued at $297,328.07.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, insider Sally Massey sold 12,226 shares of Colgate-Palmolive stock in a transaction that occurred on Thursday, May 9th.
+Following the transaction, the insider now owns 3,181 shares of the company’s stock, valued at approximately $297,328.07.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, insider Sally Massey sold 12,226 shares of Colgate-Palmolive stock in a transaction on Thursday, May 9th.
 The stock was sold at an average price of $94.06, for a total value of $1,149,977.56.
-Following the completion of the transaction, the insider now directly owns 13,924 shares in the company, valued at $1,309,691.44.
+Following the sale, the insider now directly owns 13,924 shares of the company’s stock, valued at $1,309,691.44.
 The disclosure for this sale can be found here.
-Insiders own 0.34% of the company’s stock.
+0.34% of the stock is currently owned by insiders.

-A number of hedge funds and other institutional investors have recently made changes to their positions in CL.
-Signaturefd LLC increased its holdings in Colgate-Palmolive by 26.5% in the second quarter.
-Signaturefd LLC now owns 17,705 shares of the company’s stock worth $1,718,000 after purchasing an additional 3,711 shares in the last quarter.
-Arjuna Capital increased its holdings in Colgate-Palmolive by 0.8% in the second quarter.
-Arjuna Capital now owns 38,004 shares of the company’s stock worth $3,688,000 after purchasing an additional 314 shares in the last quarter.
-Bank OZK bought a new stake in Colgate-Palmolive in the second quarter worth approximately $212,000.
-Main Street Research LLC increased its holdings in Colgate-Palmolive by 1.5% in the second quarter.
-Main Street Research LLC now owns 6,939 shares of the company’s stock worth $673,000 after purchasing an additional 100 shares in the last quarter.
-Finally, HighMark Wealth Management LLC bought a new stake in Colgate-Palmolive in the second quarter worth approximately $291,000.
-80.41% of the stock is owned by institutional investors and hedge funds.
+Hedge funds have recently modified their holdings of the company.
+Signaturefd LLC grew its holdings in shares of Colgate-Palmolive by 26.5% in the 2nd quarter.
+Signaturefd LLC now owns 17,705 shares of the company’s stock valued at $1,718,000 after buying an additional 3,711 shares during the period.
+Arjuna Capital lifted its holdings in Colgate-Palmolive by 0.8% during the second quarter.
+Arjuna Capital now owns 38,004 shares of the company’s stock worth $3,688,000 after acquiring an additional 314 shares in the last quarter.
+Bank OZK acquired a new position in Colgate-Palmolive in the second quarter valued at about $212,000.
+Main Street Research LLC increased its holdings in shares of Colgate-Palmolive by 1.5% in the second quarter.
+Main Street Research LLC now owns 6,939 shares of the company’s stock worth $673,000 after acquiring an additional 100 shares in the last quarter.
+Finally, HighMark Wealth Management LLC acquired a new stake in shares of Colgate-Palmolive during the second quarter worth about $291,000.
+80.41% of the stock is currently owned by institutional investors and hedge funds.

 Colgate-Palmolive Company, together with its subsidiaries, manufactures and sells consumer products in the United States and internationally.
 It operates through two segments: Oral, Personal and Home Care; and Pet Nutrition.
 The Oral, Personal and Home Care segment offers toothpaste, toothbrushes, mouthwash, bar and liquid hand soaps, shower gels, shampoos, conditioners, deodorants and antiperspirants, skin health products, dishwashing detergents, fabric conditioners, household cleaners, and other related items.